carlCarlson6/DailyTrends/README.md

 ## Improvements

 - [ ] Frontend testing.
-- [ ] More backend testing + integration and acceptationtests.
+- [ ] More backend testing + integration and acceptation tests.
-- [ ] Decouple backend apps from feeds context by introducion mediator or CQRS pattern.
+- [ ] Decouple backend apps from feeds context by introducion mediator or CQRS patterns.